 Payment and Delivery System Reform in Medicare: A Primer on Medical Homes, Accountable Care Organizations, and Bundled Payments

 Preliminary results from these models are somewhat mixed at this point, with some models showing more promise than others.
 This might be expected given their early stages, the diverse number of approaches being implemented, and methodological challenges associated with calculating savings.
-Many of the models are meeting quality targets and showing improvements in quality of care, but to date, overall net savings to Medicare are relatively modest, with large variation between models.
-More results are expected to be released in the future, and new models are launching in 2016—several of which are designed to address issues raised by stakeholders with respect to the initial model designs.
+Many of the models are meeting quality targets and showing improvements in quality of care, but to date, overall net savings to Medicare are relatively modest, with large variation between models as well as among the individual programs running within them.
+More results are expected to be released in the future, and new models launched in 2016—several of which are designed to address issues raised by stakeholders with respect to the initial model designs.

 Looking ahead, as more results become available, a key question is how Medicare patients fare in these delivery system reform models, especially those with the greatest health care needs.
 The answer, along with performance on overall spending and quality, will help policymakers identify which models to pursue or discard, which to alter, and what might be needed to disseminate successful models more broadly.Executive Summary